 GPS Tracker Offers Evidence In Gas Theft Case

-State and government agencies routinely employ technologically advanced equipment to monitor assets, property and other valuable materials.
+State and government agencies routinely employ technologically advanced equipment to monitor assets, property, and other valuable materials.
 Unfortunately for a teenager in Plover, Wisconsin, he had to learn this the hard way.

 David Kasongo was a 19-year-old Madison resident who was working as an intern with the Portage County Highway Department at one of their facilities located in Plover.
-The man would travel to the Highway Department complex approximately four times a week to perform a number of different odd jobs.
+The man would travel to the Highway Department complex approximately four times a week to perform several different odd jobs.
 However, Kasongo was also performing an illegal job as well: stealing fuel from his government employee.
 Roughly 120 gallons of gasoline to be exact!

-The story begins when local residents reported unusual activity near the Plover facility, resulting in a Highway Department investigation.
+The story begins when residents reported unusual activity near the Plover facility, resulting in a Highway Department investigation.
 Using security products such as hidden surveillance cameras on facility grounds to monitor movements and a GPS tracking system to track the department work vehicle operated by Kasongo, the Highway Department was able to conclude the teen was filling gas cans then hiding them in the nearby woods.